garethbowen/central-backend/README.md

 1. Install Node.js 20 (other versions will not work).
 2. Install PostgreSQL 14 (older versions will not work).
+3. Run `npm ci`
-3. Set up the database.
+4. Set up the database.
 This can be done manually (see "Setting up the database manually"), or by running `make run-docker-postgres` if you have Docker installed.
-4. Go to the repository root in a command line (where this README is) and run `make` with no arguments.
+5. Go to the repository root in a command line (where this README is) and run `make` with no arguments.
 This will install all npm dependencies and run all necessary migrations on the database; see the [makefile](Makefile) for details.

 Setup is now complete.